Vithu Mauli

-Vithu Mauli is a Marathi mythological series on Star Pravah produced by Mahesh Kothare and Adinath Kothare under Kothare Vision.
-The series is based on Lord Vithoba.
-The series launched on 30 October 2017 and ended on 22 March 2020.
+Vithu Mauli is an Indian Marathi-language drama series televised on Star Pravah and produced by Mahesh Kothare and Adinath Kothare, under Kothare Vision.
+The TV series is a biographical epic of the Hindu deity Vithoba, based on mythological legends of him found in Hindu folklore.
+It aired for two seasons, launching on 30 October 2017 and ended on 22 March 2020.
+The show was acclaimed in Indian media for its gripping dramatic storytelling and use of special effects.